Social Bandit Media is proud to announce the publication of the final installment in the ‘Duma Says’ series for young readers.

 The collector’s edition, ‘Duma says: Let’s Live!’ will include all three stories plus a special comic-book introduction from the author and advice from a new character, Dr Sam.

 The book will be released worldwide on 29 January 2020.
-The e-books will be free to download while the paperbacks will be available at Ike’s Books for South African readers and on Amazon for international readers.
+The e-books will be free to download while the paperbacks will be available at a series of independent book stores in South Africa, on Bookshop for American readers and on Amazon everywhere else.
+‘Duma Says: Let’s Live’ debuted on Amazon at #1 in the children’s homelessness and poverty section.

 ‘Duma Says’ series is an ambitious project by Nathi Ngubane (Think Ahead Comix) in partnership with Social Bandit Media, an experimental media project based between Johannesburg and New York City.
 The books are completely crowdfunded by dozens of supporters around the world.